- We practise Buddhism until we have a feeling for it.

 Another view is that taking notes helps us remember what the teacher said and think about it later, reading texts helps us understand all these concepts better, and writing helps in both, and in observing our mind.

-Which one we will follow, will depend on the view of the teacher.
-If it is not made clear during
+Which one we will follow, will depend on the view of the teacher of the retreat.
+If it is not made clear during Orientation, please ask.

 You can carry your breathing and mindfulness into your sleep, and have a very restful sleep, or even very interesting experiences during it.